ChristinaAsipenka/LogModule_Factory_pattern/README.md

 - Run `docker exec -it app_container bash` to pass into container
 - Run `composer install`

-## Settings variables in .env
+## Settings variables in config/custom.php
-- LOG_DEFAULT: Default log module
+- log_default: Default log module
-- LOG_MAIL: mail for sending log via Mail module
+- log_email: mail for sending log via Mail module
-- LOGGERS: array of available loggers.
+- loggers: array of available loggers.
 If logger does not exist exception will be thrown

 ## Check functional
 - http://localhost:8000/log : Sends a log message to the default logger